pingcap/docs/sql-statements/sql-statement-split-region.md

     split partition table t partition (p1) between (0) and (10000) regions 2;
     ```

-3. If you want to pre-split the data in the range [10000,20000] of the `p2` partition into two Regions, the example statement is as follows:
+3. Suppose that you want to split the data in the `[10000,20000]` range of the `p2` partition into two Regions.
+The example statement is as follows:

     {{< copyable "sql" >}}